xusiai/dotfiles/README.md

     * VPN module (available not but enabled) requires Mullvad but can be adapted to other providers.
     * Menus and VPN modules make use of rofi to some extent.
     * GPU modules require an Nvidia card (and the their drivers).
 * The rofi powermenu uses loginctl.
-If it doesn't work for you can replace all occurrences of it in powermenu.sh with systemctl.
+Replace the config entries with systemctl if you're using systemd.
 * The included .zshrc depends on the (also included) antigen file to automatically install plugins.
 Do not use one without the other.
 * If fonts are not rendering make sure you run `fc-cache -v` after linking the files. </br>
 * I use [colorer](https://github.com/kiddae/colorer) to switch colour schemes.
 [SAGA](https://github.com/SAGAtheme/SAGA) is the default palette and if you're satisfied with that you don't need to install colorer as long as you keep its config files ($HOME/.config/colorer).
 If you do want to test other colours there are quite a few included in $HOME/.config/colorer/flavours.
 To switch you need to install [colorer](https://github.com/Kiddae/colorer) and run `colorer $HOME/.config/colorer/flavours/schemename`.